shlomif/PySolFC/README.md

 # PySol Fan Club edition

 This is an open source and portable (Windows, Linux and Mac OS X) collection of Card Solitaire/Patience games written in Python.
-It is based on http://pysolfc.sourceforge.net/ .
+Its homepage is http://pysolfc.sourceforge.net/ .

-This is a maintenance branch of PySol FC by [Shlomi Fish](http://www.shlomifish.org/) and by some other people, aiming to clean up the code, add features, fix bugs, port to Python 3, and implement other enhancements.
+The maintenance branch of PySol FC on GitHub by [Shlomi Fish](http://www.shlomifish.org/) and by some other people, has gained official status, and ported the code to Python 3 and implement some other enhancements.

 [![Build Status](https://travis-ci.org/shlomif/PySolFC.svg)](https://travis-ci.org/shlomif/PySolFC)